Particular/docs.particular.net/transports/azure-service-bus-netstandard/configuration.md

 ## Entity Creation

-Settings to control how the transport creates entities in the Azure Service Bus namespace.
+These settings control how the transport creates entities in the Azure Service Bus namespace.

 WARNING: Entity creation settings are only applied at creation time of the corresponding entities, they are not updated on subsequent startups.